-All the steps listed here are vital to the performance of your new rotisserie but, the fist two steps are the most important part of hotwto mount a grill rotisserie.
+All of the steps listed here are vital to the performance of your new rotisserie.
+The fist two steps are the most important part of how to mount a grill rotisserie.

 Mark the holes that you will be using on the bracket and remove the motor.
-Insert the mounting screws through the inside of the grills body, slide the bracket over the protruding screws, and place the nuts on the screws and tighten.
+Insert the mounting screws through the inside of the grills body.
+Slide the bracket over the protruding screws.
+Place the nuts on the screws and tighten.
 Before you tighten them all the way you may wish to double-check the spit rod clearance.

-Position the bushing on the spit rod so that the indentation is resting in the notch of your grill or on the curved part of the bushing bracket.
-Check to make sure that the screw will not rub against anything when it turns, and tighten.
-This step is important not only to ensure that the rod rotates smoothly, but also the flanges on either side of the bushing keeps the rod from working it’s way out of the motor.
+Position the bushing on the spit rod so that the indentation is resting in the notch of your grill.
+Or on the curved part of the bushing bracket.
+Check to make sure that the screw will not rub against anything when it turns.
+Then tighten.
+This step is important not only to ensure that the rod rotates smoothly.
+The flanges on either side of the bushing keeps the rod from working it’s way out of the motor.
 Your almost finished with mount a grill rotisserie, just 2 more easy steps to go.

-No matter what type of rotisserie you have purchased all the parts will be similar and the basic steps to mounting it onto your grill will be the same.
+No matter what type of rotisserie you have purchased all the parts will be similar.
+The basic steps to mounting it onto your grill will be the same.

 How to Mount a Grill Rotisserie Notes:

-To hold your food securely onto your spit rod, tighten one fork on the rod and apply a little pressure to the other fork (to squeeze the food a little) when tightening.
+To hold your food securely onto your spit rod.
+Tighten one fork on the rod and apply a little pressure to the other fork when tightening.

 Always truss any poultry to keep legs and wings secure.